CISecurity/CCPA-Docs/docs/User Guide for CLI.md

 	> Assessor-CLI.bat -b benchmarks\CIS_Microsoft_Windows_Server_2016_Benchmark_v1.0.0-datastream.xml -bi

+Create a text file listing all available Benchmarks and their profiles:

+	> Assessor-CLI.bat -bi

 ### OVAL Definitions Assessment Options ###
 CIS-CAT Pro Assessor also has the ability to assess OVAL definitions files, such as vulnerability definitions downloaded from the OVAL repository.
 Using an OVAL Variables file also allows for the injection of "external" variable values into the assessment of OVAL definitions content.